European-XFEL/Karabo/doc/concepts/general_concepts.rst

 	checkBounds(h, "foo")
 	#raises AttributeError

-In fact bound-checking is already included in Karabo and can be enabled for upon property definition.
+In fact bound-checking is already included in Karabo and can be enabled upon property definition.
 It is implemented using attributes.

 From the Python perspective a Hash corresponds to something like an ordered